chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-a-container-with-cosign.md

   docs:
     parent: "cosign"
 weight: 003
-terminalImage: cosign:latest
 toc: true
 ---

 _An earlier version of this material was published in the [Cosign chapter](https://learning.edx.org/course/course-v1:LinuxFoundationX+LFS182x+2T2022/block-v1:LinuxFoundationX+LFS182x+2T2022+type@sequential+block@204b98f35bca48c194d1868e0356bef1/block-v1:LinuxFoundationX+LFS182x+2T2022+type@vertical+block@2f0ad9cb8f124a39ab555ac8bf1a114c) of the Linux Foundation [Sigstore course](https://learning.edx.org/course/course-v1:LinuxFoundationX+LFS182x+2T2022/home)._

 Cosign is a tool you can use to sign software artifacts, which in turn allows you to verify that you are who you say you are, and instills trust across the software ecosystem.
 Signing software also allows people to understand the provenance of the software, and prevents tampering.

 Let’s step through signing a container with Cosign.
 We are using a container to provide a sense of how you may use Sigstore with containerized workloads, but the steps we are taking to sign a container are very similar to the steps that we would take to sign any other software artifact that can be published in a container registry, and we will discuss signing blobs a little later.

 ## Prerequisites

 Before beginning this section, ensure that you have Docker installed and that you are running Docker Desktop if that is relevant for your operating system.
 For guidance on installing and using Docker, refer to the [official Docker documentation](https://docs.docker.com/get-docker/).
 In order to push to the Docker container registry, you will need a [Docker Hub account](https://hub.docker.com/signup).
 If you are familiar with using a different container registry, feel free to use that.

 Additionally, you will need Cosign installed, which you can achieve by following our [How to Install Cosign guide](/open-source/sigstore/cosign/how-to-install-cosign/).

 ## Creating a Container

 You’ll now be creating a new container.
 Create a new directory within your user directory that is the same as your Docker username and, within that, a directory called `hello-container`.
 If you will be opting to use a registry other than Docker, feel free to use the relevant username for that registry.

 ```sh
 mkdir -p ~/docker-username/hello-container